cycle/docs/basic/crud.md

 > `Transaction::MODE_ENTITY_ONLY` flag can be used while creating or updating the entity.

-You can also turn off cascading on relation level by setting `cascade` flag to `false`.
+You can also turn off cascading on the relation level by setting `cascade` flag to `false`.